Dr Simran Sidhu

 - Contact

-Overarching background to the available projects:
+Overarching background to the available projects in my laboratory:

-A hallmark of people with neurological and cardiovascular conditions such as multiple sclerosis and heart failure is premature fatigue, which not only impairs their quality of life, but also depicts a major source of morbidity.
+A hallmark of people with clinical conditions such as multiple sclerosis, cancer and heart failure is premature fatigue, which not only impairs their quality of life, but also depicts a major source of morbidity.
 In advancing age, exercise intolerance and disability remains high.
 We understand little about the brain areas involved in the development of fatigue, and the impact of centrally driven fatigue on movements that are vital for interaction with our environment.
-Having a detailed understanding of the neural mechanisms and interactions that occur between the components in the brain during physical activity is critical to establish the anatomical sites of intervention that will reduce the effects of fatigue and increase movement tolerance.
+Having a detailed understanding of the neural mechanisms and interactions that occur between the components in the brain during physical activity is critical to establish the neural sites of intervention that will reduce the effects of fatigue and increase movement tolerance.
 Furthermore, in many social and economic contexts, including vehicle driving, manual industrial operations and defence, physical fatigue has important influence on cognitive performance during goal directed movements.
 To improve human work productivity in health and disease, both the neurophysiological and psychophysical aspects of fatigue need to be addressed.

 Project 1:

-- Title: Brain mechanisms underlying effects of exercise-related fatigue on physical and motor-cognitive performance.
+- Title: Brain mechanisms underlying effects of exercise-related fatigue on physical and motor-cognitive performance

-- Available for: Third-year research placement students/Honours/PhD/Masters
+- Available for: Placement students/Honours/PhD/Masters

 - Location: Helen Mayo South